carterlwilson/ironLogic4/features.md

 Go into plan mode.

-Alright great we're seeing those logs now.
-The new logs are here:

-Starting Container
-[STARTUP] ✓ Server successfully running on port 8080 [STARTUP] Server is ready to accept connections npm warn config production Use `--omit=dev` instead.
-> @ironlogic4/server@1.0.0 start
-> node dist/index.js
-[STARTUP] Initializing application...
-[STARTUP] Starting server initialization...
-[STARTUP] Node environment: development
+Forget that endpoint.
+I configured it to use the /health endpoint, and now the logs look like this:

-(node:15) [MONGOOSE] Warning: Duplicate schema index on {"email":1} found.
+(node:15) [MONGOOSE] Warning: Duplicate schema index on {"templateId":1} found.
 This is often due to declaring an index using both "index: true" and "schema.index()".
 Please remove the duplicate index definition.
-[STARTUP] Port configured: 8080
-[STARTUP] Attempting to connect to MongoDB...
-(Use `node --trace-warnings ...` to show where the warning was created) [STARTUP] MongoDB URI configured: YES (length: 85) (node:15) [MONGOOSE] Warning: Duplicate schema index on {"templateId":1} found.
-This is often due to declaring an index using both "index: true" and "schema.index()".
-Please remove the duplicate index definition.
 [STARTUP] MongoDB connected successfully
-[STARTUP] Database connection complete, starting HTTP server... npm error workspace @ironlogic4/server@1.0.0 npm error location /app/packages/server npm error command failed npm error signal SIGTERM npm error command sh -c node dist/index.js npm error Lifecycle script `start` failed with error: npm error path /app/packages/server
+[STARTUP] Database connection complete, starting HTTP server...
+[STARTUP] ✓ Server successfully running on port 8080 [STARTUP] Server is ready to accept connections [REQUEST] GET /health from ::ffff:100.64.0.2
+[HEALTH CHECK] Health endpoint hit
 Stopping Container
+npm error Lifecycle script `start` failed with error: npm error path /app/packages/server npm error workspace @ironlogic4/server@1.0.0 npm error location /app/packages/server npm error command failed npm error signal SIGTERM npm error command sh -c node dist/index.js

+I can run a curl to that endpoint and get the following response:
+{"status":"OK","timestamp":"2025-11-04T17:52:38.627Z"}
+Railway is expecting a 200 status, should that response have 200 somewhere in it?